 - 2.1.
 PTOs may only use Static Line deployment systems acceptable to the British Skydiving (via Riggers' Subcommittee and STC). - 2.2.
 Static Line 'strong points' must be of an approved type and must either conform to the British Skydiving Minor Modifications (where applicable) or be CAA approved.
-SEC 10/PAGE 1/DEC 2019

 - 2.3.
 It is the JM's responsibility to ensure that the static line is controlled correctly.
 Static lines are to be hooked up prior to take off and must not be unhooked until the last static line skydiver has exited. - 2.4.
-If, after dispatching static line skydivers, the instructor does not intend to land with the aircraft, all static lines and bags will be unhooked and stowed away securely.
-In the case of aircraft with high strong points where provision is made for stowing static lines and bags, unhooking may not be necessary. - 2.5.
+If, after despatching static line skydivers, and before freefallers may exit, static lines and bags shall be securely stowed.
+Before the instructor can make a solo exit, unhooking will be necessary. - 2.5.
+If, after an unplanned refusal of a static line skydiver, subsequent freefallers may continue to exit under the same conditions described in 2.4 where the static lines and bags may not be unhooked but must be securely stowed prior to any freefaller exiting. - 2.6.
 When dispatching, the static line and bags must be the correct length for the aircraft in use, the aircraft must be at the correct speed for dropping and there must be no short lining of static lines.

-3. EMERGENCY PROCEDURES - AIRCRAFT
+EMERGENCY PROCEDURES - AIRCRAFT